gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - When a Java library is to be compiled, determine the tasks required to build the API of its required libraries.
 - When a Java library is compiled, provide a classpath that contains the API of its required libraries.
-- API of a Java library is its Jar binary only.
+- API of a Java library is its Jar binary only, and no transitive dependencies.
+The runtime of the Java library, which is to be added in later stories, will include the transitive dependencies.
 - Error cases:
     - Java library does not have exactly one Jar binary.
 For example, for a library with multiple target platforms.
         - Error message should include details of which binaries are available.